cockroachdb/docs/src/current/molt/molt-overview.md

 This page describes the MOLT (Migrate Off Legacy Technology) tools.
 For more information about migrating to CockroachDB, see [Migration Overview]({% link {{ site.current_cloud_version }}/migration-overview.md %}).

-The MOLT tools can be used when:
+Use the MOLT tools to:

-- Converting a schema for compatibility with CockroachDB.
+- Convert a schema for compatibility with CockroachDB.
-- Loading test and production data into CockroachDB.
+- Load test and production data into CockroachDB.
-- Validating queries on CockroachDB.
+- Validate queries on CockroachDB.
-- Performing a cutover to finalize the migration to CockroachDB.
+- Perform a cutover to finalize the migration to CockroachDB.

 ## MOLT tools